Data4Dragon/DragonScribe/README.md

 # DragonScribe
-Terminal Log Application - creates a discrete file of all log entries See Wiki for additional details
+Terminal Log Application - creates a discrete file of all log entries, See Wiki for additional details